UFC 272: Covington vs. Masvidal: Predictions & Analysis

 A few statistical edges stand out.
 Hardy throws significantly more leather — a 0.5 sig. strike per minute gap.
 Spivac is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Spivac has tighter striking defense, making opponents miss more often.

 The Pick: Serghei Spivac over Greg Hardy.
-We're leaning Spivac here at 71%, a solid but not overwhelming edge.
+We're leaning Spivac here at 72%, a solid but not overwhelming edge.
+Notably, the betting market has Spivac at 62% implied while our model sees 72% — a 10-point disagreement that could signal value.

 Jalin Turner